-Partners may withdraw from the Partnership at any time by written notice to the Partnership Management Committee.
+Partners may withdraw from the Partnership at any time by written notice to the Partnership's Executive Officer and/or Independent Chair.
+The Management Committee and Partnership will be notified at their next respective meetings.

 Attachment E: Management Committee Terms of Reference